-Copy paper, aka bond, is better for printers than general use paper.
+Copy paper, aka bond paper, is better for printers than general use paper.
 It isn’t coated either but is smoother.
 This is the lowest grade recommended for laser printers or copiers.
 It isn’t recommended for inkjet printers.

 Multipurpose paper is similar to copy paper.
 It may be brighter and slightly heavier.
 The fibers are uniform and smoother than Bond paper.
 It is uncoated but much better overall than copy paper.
 This is the lowest grade recommended for inkjets.

 Premium color paper, sometimes called Laser paper, is ultra smooth, has little paper dust, and is more uniform.
-This paper is basically the same as multipurpose paper.
-Except it is refined more to make a smoother and more uniform surface.
+This paper is much better than multipurpose paper.
+It is refined more to make a smoother and more uniform surface.
 This paper will have good results for text as well as color images.

 Paper with a high gloss, semi gloss, or gloss appearance will have a coating.
-Coated paper is easy to spot though.
+Coated paper is easy to spot.
 A coating can be added to the paper to make the surface even smoother and more uniform.
 This does improve the quality slightly but mainly gives the print a glossy appearance.
 A coated paper will help an inkjet printer more than a laser printer though.

 Brightness and Weight